hotosm/learnosm/_posts/en/osm-data/0600-12-15-getting-data.md

 Getting OSM Data
 =================
-When you want to get the most recent OpenStreetMap data, the easiest way is to download the data that you want from a website.
+When you want to get the most recent OpenStreetMap data, the easiest way is to download an extract from a website.
 There are various web services that provide data extracts for an area of your choosing.

-First, we'll go over several sites where you can download OSM data for various regions.
-These sites usually update the data at regular intervals and include a default set of tags in the output shapefiles.

-Then we'll look at a couple other sites that offer a little more customization of data extracts.

 Downloading Data Extracts
 --------------------------
-Most consumers of OSM data simply want to download the data they want in a format compatible with their GIS software.
-In this case, there are several websites which make it easy to access OpenStreetMap data.

 ### GeoFabrik
 [GeoFabrik](http://geofabrik.de) is a company which specializes in working with OpenStreetMap.
 They provide a variety of free extracts in shapefile and raw OSM format